shadowprompt/socialsimulation/source/ASSA/index.md

 ### ASSA

-The Asian Social Simulation Association (ASSA) promotes the development of social simulation research, education and application in Asia.
+The Asian Social Simulation Association (ASSA) promotes the development of social simulation research, education, and application in Asia.
-ASSA aims to promoting the development of social simulation in Asia and more widely.
+ASSA aims to promote the development of social simulation in Asia and more widely.
 To achieve this aim, we make efforts to

-- encourage and faciliating international exchange and cooperation
+- encourage and facilitate international exchange and cooperation
 - provide education and training opportunities for learning social simulation methods
-- support the development of courses, textbooks and disciplines in social simulation
+- support the development of courses, textbooks, and disciplines in social simulation
 - favour applied social simulation research that responds to important stakeholders' needs

 [**ASSA Constitute**](/ASSA/constitute)